GeoAbbey/backend-challenge/README.md

 	- add a talk
 	- add an attendee
 	- add an attendee to a talk
-  - real-time chat among members of a talk
 - Design a simple (not necessarily beautiful) user interface with framework/library of your choice to consume the API.
 - Put solution on GitHub/BitBucket or any Git Server
 - Upload to webserver of choice e.g Heruko, Zeit, Netlify, AWS, or Digital Ocean